 First, to make the formulas easier to read, I'll name the ranges for both the city data and the position.
 Now, I'll add the first INDEX formula to retrieve the city name.

 Because we're now using INDEX on a multi-column table, I need to add one more argument: the column number from which to get the city name.
 In this case, that's the column number "1".

 Now I can copy the formula down and come back and adjust the column numbers for each INDEX formula.

 As you can see, we can easily retrieve all the information for a given city with INDEX by supplying the right row and column numbers.

-Now, at this point, you might be feeling a little underwhelmed.
-So what if you can retrieve something when you know the position, you might be thinking, you hardly ever know the position of anything in a worksheet.
+Now, at this point, you're probably feeling a little underwhelmed.
+So what if you can retrieve something when you know the position, you might be thinking; you hardly ever know the position of anything in a worksheet.

 Yes, that's true, and that's where the MATCH function comes in.
 MATCH can find the position of an item.
 And, when you use INDEX together with MATCH, you can do everything VLOOKUP can do, and a lot more.

 The Excel INDEX function returns the value at a given location in a range or array.
 You can use INDEX to retrieve individual values, or entire rows and columns.
 The MATCH function is often used together with INDEX to provide row and column...